 High Falls State Park

 76 High Falls Park Drive, Jackson.
+Night Awareness Hike: 8:30-9:30 p.m.
+Friday.
+Guided late night hike to learn how animals adapt to life in the dark.
+Bring a flashlight and comfortable shoes.
+Meet at park office. $5.
 Waterfall Scenic Hike: 2-3:30 p.m.
-Sunday.
+June 30.
 Guided hike to High Falls along the Towaliga River.
 Learn about the habitat and history that surrounds the river.
 Hike is approximately 3/4 mile long and moderately strenuous.
 Meet at picnic shelter 4. $4.
 High Falls Historic Walk: 10-11:15 a.m.
 July 6.
 Join a naturalist for a short walk and learn more about the history of the area. $5.
 A $5 parking fee also is required for all events.
 (478) 993-3053.

 Kennel Club USA Dog Show

 8 a.m.
 June 29 and 8 a.m.
 June 30, Heritage Hall, Georgia National Fairgrounds and Agricenter, Perry.
 Free for public.
 (301) 868-5718.

 History Trunk Summer Camp